What is a Liquid / Water Cooled Engine?

 - Improves engine’s thermal efficiency & prevents overheating

-- A closed system reduces loss of water due to evaporation
+- A closed system reduces the loss of water due to evaporation

 - Suitable in most climatic conditions with use of the coolant